bkerler/NANDReader_FTDI/README.md

-8-Bit Universal Nand reader for FTDI2323H Breakout boards
+Universal Nand reader for 8 bit NAND memories using FTDI2323H.

-Based on http://spritesmods.com/?art=ftdinand code and ideas
+Based on http://spritesmods.com/?art=ftdinand code and ideas.

-Heavily modified to support writing nand, universally detecting and dumping nands using Linux Kernel source code additions.
+Heavily modified to support universally detecting and dumping nands using Linux Kernel source code additions.

+> [!IMPORTANT]
+> **Write support disabled**

 (c) 2014 B. Kerler <info AT revskills.de>

 with nord-data-recall fixes/improvements:
 1. Diagnostic function that allows to perform hardware test.
 It is available by using -d parameter.
    There are two ways to testing.
 The one is to execute all tests one by one, to accomplish that use only the -d parameter.
 Another way is to do specific single test adding number to -d parameter.
    For example -d 15 to execute test of IORDY pin.

    Please be warned that FTDI chip may restart or react abnormally when pins are touched with bare hands.